Secure Long Running AI Agents with OpenShell on DGX Station

 Cleanup

-Stop and remove the sandbox (use the name you gave in Step 8, e.g. dgx-demo):
+Stop and remove the sandbox (use the name you gave it, e.g. dgx-demo):

 openshell sandbox delete dgx-demo